The creamiest, smoothest, peanut butteriest fudge ever. Only 4 ingredients and no candy thermometer or stove are required.

 - 1 cup (2 sticks or 230g) unsalted butter

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 - 4 cups (460g) sifted confectioners’ sugar*

-- 3/4 cup add-ins, such as chocolate chips, peanuts, or Reese’s Peanut Butter Cups (optional)
+- optional: 3/4 cup add-ins, such as chocolate chips, peanuts, or Reese’s Peanut Butter Cups

 - Line an 8-inch or 9-inch square baking pan with aluminum foil, leaving an overhang on the sides to lift the finished fudge out.

 - Melt the peanut butter and butter together in a large bowl.
 I prefer to slice the butter to make melting easier.
 Stop the microwave and stir the mixture every minute until completely melted and smooth.
-Remove from the microwave and stir in the vanilla using a large rubber spatula or wooden spoon.
+Remove from the microwave and stir in the vanilla using a large silicone spatula or wooden spoon.
 Add the salt if you prefer a salty/sweet fudge.
 Add the sifted confectioners’ sugar and stir until completely combined.
 The mixture is very, very thick and resembles cookie dough.
 If using any add-ins, fold them into the fudge while it is still warm.

 - Press the fudge into prepared baking pan, smoothing the top with the back of a spatula or spoon.
 The top will be somewhat oily.
 Cover tightly with aluminum foil and chill for at least 4 hours or until firm.
 Cut into pieces.

-- Store fudge in an airtight container in the refrigerator for up to 1 week.
-Fudge may be frozen for up to 2 months.
+- Freezing Instructions: Fudge may be frozen for up to 2 months.
 To thaw, simply transfer to the refrigerator for 2-4 hours.

-*I recommend using store bought creamy peanut butter, not homemade.
+- Peanut Butter: Just like when we make other candy like peanut butter eggs, I recommend using store bought creamy peanut butter, not homemade.
 If using natural, make sure the peanut butter is not oily at all.
 Crunchy peanut butter is OK.